cbeck88/conf-rs/REFERENCE_derive_subcommands.md

      Similar to [`#[serde(skip)]`](https://serde.rs/field-attrs.html#skip), this subcommand won't read data from the serde value source.

-[^compat-note-1]: This is more restrictive than the corresponding [`clap` system for subcommands](https://docs.rs/clap/4.5.8/clap/_derive/index.html#subcommands), which allows named fields in the enum variants, decorated with attributes equivalent to those that appear on struct fields.
-For now, to do that in `conf` you have to declare separate structs.
-This is equally expressive from the user's point of view, and is easier for us to maintain.
 [^2]: Normally, making two fields have the same serialization name won't work in `serde`.
 In `serde` it is only possible to deserialize a value at most once,
       so you can't populate two different fields with the same deserializer content.
 Also it would likely break `Serialize`.
 In this case, we aren't serializing anything, and the enum semantics ensure that we will only deserialize this value at most once.